Pleural Thickening and Mesothelioma

 Causes of Pleural Thickening

-A classic study in the Journal of Occupational Medicine and Toxicology looked at asbestos.
-Some workers were found to have pleural thickening after exposure to the mineral.
-It developed in 5% to 13.5% of workers, often 3 to 34 years after their first exposure.
+A classic review in the Journal of Occupational Medicine and Toxicology from 2008 looked at prospective studies of asbestos workers.
+The research showed diffuse pleural thickening developed in 5% to 13.5% of workers, often 3 to 34 years after first exposure.

 What Are the Symptoms of Pleural Thickening?